hwaseem04/Writer-Verification-Challenge-NCVPRIPG/README.md

 # Writer-Verification-Challenge-NCVPRIPG

+## Introduction
+- Visit my blog to know more about the architecture: [Blog](https://hwaseem04.github.io/blogs/writer/)

 ## Model information
 - It is a two stage model.
 [CRAFT](https://github.com/clovaai/CRAFT-pytorch) is used to extract words from each images.
 Each word of writers are then paired appropriately (similar / dissimilar).
 - Each pair is tokenised, appended as a single token and passed into a `Vision transformer`.